 A number of financing advisory sites state a small business owner’s personal credit history can contribute as much as 50%-90% to the total SBSS score.
 This means your SBSS score is heavily influenced by the same factors that affect your personal FICO score, such as:

-- The ratio of your outstanding credit card balances to your account limits (credit utilization rate)
+- Ratio of outstanding credit card balances to account limits (credit utilization rate)

 - How long you’ve had your accounts

 Your SBSS score also is affected by factors related to your business finances, such as: